antistic/plover_cards/README.md

   - **<**: Go to previous card
   - **>**: Go to next card
   - **Finish**: Finish building cards.
 Depending on your settings, it will output to CSV and/or add cards to anki

+## ANKI_ADD_CARD Command

+You can add dictionary entries to add cards to Anki.

+`{PLOVER:ANKI_ADD_CARD}` will open up the Anki Add Cards window with the last used word and a list of stroke suggestions.

+`{PLOVER:ANKI_ADD_CARD:X}` will do the same but for the last `X` words.

+It will use the same settings as in the "Add to Anki" section in the card builder (deck, note_type, translation_field, strokes_field, tags).